The Pros And Cons Of Different Types Of Cat Food

 - Dry hair/dandruff

-A high quality cat food will contain between 20-40% fat (essential fatty acids) of total daily calorie intake.
+High-quality cat food will contain between 20 and 40% fat (essential fatty acids).

 - Boosting immunity

-- Fat soluble vitamins are processed and can be stored in fat cells.
-They are generally more sustained release than water soluble vitamins, and also have acute toxicity levels.
+Fat-soluble vitamins are processed and can be stored in fat cells.
+They generally have a more sustained release than water-soluble vitamins, and they also have acute toxicity levels.

 - Vitamin C

-Minerals are inorganic substances that are produced in soil or water, and that are consumed by plants or animals to regulate:
+Minerals: Minerals are inorganic substances that are produced in soil or water, which are consumed by plants or animals to regulate: